olof/aoc/README.md

 still include some overhead from things like forking processes.
 And by default, the output is "real" time which means that system load may affect measurements.
-Benchmarks are best compared when all measurements are collected on the same environment under idle conditions.
+Benchmarks are best compared when all measurements are collected from the same environment under idle conditions.
 YMMV (today, it means "your measurements may vary")!